codsen/codsen/packages/ranges-apply/readme.md

             12 15
 ```

-If you want to do something about word "example", that's indexes `5` and `12`.
+If you want to do something to the word "example" above, that's indexes `5` and `12`.
 You can easily see them if you select the string - good code editors will report the index of the end of the selection in the status bar.
 Like Atom for example:

 ![finding_range_indexes_in_atom](https://cdn.rawgit.com/codsen/string-replace-slices-array/cc202bd4/media/finding_range_indexes_in_atom.gif)